sysu-imsl/EdgeGAN/README.md

 After switching to proper conda environment, run `conda install --file requirements.txt`

 # Dataset
+Our dataset can be found in [SketchyCOCO](https://github.com/sysu-imsl/SketchyCOCO).
+Follow the guide and prepare the dataset.

 ## Directory Structure
 For singleclass dataset
 ```